shubham184/shubham184.github.io/_projects/colibra-data-integration-telco.md

 As the lead Enterprise Data Architect, we would be tasked with:

-1. **Designing and implementing a centralized metadata management system** to create a single source of truth for Telenet's vast data assets, including network infrastructure, customer data, and service offerings.
+1. **Designing and implementing a centralized metadata management system** to create a single source of truth for BelgiCom's vast data assets, including network infrastructure, customer data, and service offerings.

 2. **Standardizing terminology across all systems** to improve cross-departmental communication and ensure consistency in network operations, customer service, and product management.